swiyu-admin-ch/didtoolbox-java/README.md

             conjunction with any of --jks-* or --primus-* CLI parameters --verifying-key-files, -v
             One or more ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format.
+          --verifying-key-files-next, -w
+            One or more ed25519 public key file(s) to be used as 'pre-rotation' keys.
+In PEM format.
+Using the CLI option activates 'key pre-rotation'.
+Analogously, deactivating 'key pre-rotation' goes simply by omitting this option altogether

     update      Update a DID log by replacing the existing verification material in DID document.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material: PEM